 No Profile Updates

-Another indicator that you’re WhatsApp contact has blocked you is their profile picture and information are no longer available.
+Another indicator that your WhatsApp contact has blocked you is their profile picture and information are no longer available.
 You will no longer see their online status or stories using the application either.

 These indicators mean that either you’ve been blocked or the user has deleted their WhatsApp account.
 If you think it may be the latter you can always have a friend search for the account using their WhatsApp account.
 If the profile comes up then you’ve been blocked.